 ( – : Hello, my name is Karrie Loomis : -)

 The question why has always been a driving force in my life.
 And, of course, once a sailor –naut means sailor–always a sailor.
 Welcome to my blog-site: WHYNAUT. : – )I grew up in Mason, Michigan: a rural town that had a non-diverse population of only 7275 people.
 In 1995, I finished high school and then gave the next six years of my life to US Navy.
 (My favorite thing to say about the Navy is that joining and getting out were the two best decisions I ever made.)
 After I completed the electronics technician schools, I was fortunate to get stationed in Greece for eleven months.
 Then I spent the last three years of my service stationed on-board the USS Carter Hall, which took me to various US ports as well as 18 countries throughout South America, Africa, and the Mediterranean.
 As a sailor, I worked, lived, and played with a diverse group of people.
-My experience in the Navy gave me an appreciation—fascination—of humanity’s cultures and religions.
-After my enlistment, I went to college and in 2004, graduated from Old Dominion University in Norfolk, Virginia with a B.S. in psychology, minor in religious studies.
-On my own time, I continue to study religions and philosophies of the world.
+My experience in the Navy gave me an appreciation—fascination—in the diversity of humanity’s cultures and religions.
+After my enlistment, I went to college and graduated in 2004 with a B.S. in psychology and minor in religious studies from Old Dominion University in Norfolk, Virginia.
+I continue to study religions and philosophies of the world.
 My current favorite studies in that regard include Hinduism and Eastern Yoga.
 A few years after college, I watched the movie “What the Bleep Do We Know,” which gave me an interest in quantum physics.
-And so, at times, I also study physics.
+And so, over the years, I have been studying physics.
+Currently, I am a student of the University of Metaphysical Sciences, while also earning a Master of Arts in Transpersonal Psychology at Atlantic University.

-I am a writer, living in Virginia Beach, Virginia.
-I volunteer on the board of directors for the Hampton Roads Writers Organization, and am an assistant organizer/hostess for Tidewater Writers.
-I am also a volunteer, student, and outreach teacher at The Muse Writers Center.
+I love traveling, taking pictures, and am a writer, living in Virginia Beach, Virginia.
+I volunteer as treasurer for the Hampton Roads Writers Organization and am a volunteer, student, and outreach teaching artist at The Muse Writers Center.

 The Rocking Horse, a stranger-danger, middle grade, fiction, is my first published book.
-I currently write nonfiction essays and am working on a book club fiction novel.
+I write nonfiction essays and am working on a women’s fiction novel.

 You can contact me through the form below or email me directly at: email@example.com